-Draw attention to S 186(4) Re disclosures - full particulars plus the purpose for which the loan or guarantee or security is proposed to be utilised by the recipient of the loan or guarantee or security
+If the company is in default in the repayment of any deposits accepted or in payment of interest thereon, then the company is not allowed to give any loan or guarantee or any security or an acquisition till such default is subsisting.

-In case, the company has accepted deposits, whether the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed thereunder, where applicable, have been complied with?

-If not, the nature of such contraventions be stated; if an order has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal, whether the same has been complied with or not?
-[Paragraph 3(v)]

-- (a) Section 73 of the Act, prohibits a company (other than a banking company, non-banking financial company (NBFC) and such other company as may be specified by the central government in consultation with the Reserve Bank of India), to invite, accept or renew deposits from the public except in the manner provided in this section and the Companies (Acceptance of Deposits) Rules, 2014. - (b) Section 76 of the Act, permits the public companies having specified net worth or turnover, to accept deposits from persons other than its members subject to compliance with section 73 and the Companies (Acceptance of Deposits) Rules, 2014. - \\\ Discuss few examples of acceptable deposits.
+In case, the company has accepted deposits, whether the directives issued by the Reserve Bank of India and the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed thereunder, where applicable, have been compiled with If not, the nature of such contraventions be stated, if an order has been passed by Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal, whether the same has been complied with or not?
+[Paragraph 3(v)] (a) Section 73 of the Act, prohibits a company (other than a banking company, non-banking financial company (NBFC) and such other company as may be specified by the central government in consultation with the Reserve Bank of India), to invite, accept or renew deposits from the public except in the manner provided in this section and the Companies (Acceptance of Deposits) Rules, 2014. (b) Section 76 of the Act, permits the public companies having specified net worth or turnover, to accept deposits from persons other than its members subject to compliance with section 73 and the Companies (Acceptance of Deposits) Rules, 2014.
+1 Clause 3(xiii) Whether all transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements etc., as required by the applicable accounting standards; [Paragraph 3(xiii)] Section 188 of the Act is applicable to all classes of companies (including private companies).

-Clause 3(xiii)

-Whether all transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 where applicable and the details have been disclosed in the Financial Statements etc., as required by the applicable accounting standards; [Paragraph 3(xiii)]

-Section 188 of the Act is applicable to all classes of companies (including private companies).
 The Act envisages the approval of Board of Directors and/or the approval of the shareholders (by way of resolution passed in the general meeting of the company), as the case may be, in accordance with the provisions of section 188.
-However:-

-- (i) approval of shareholders by way of resolution is not required for transactions entered into between a holding company and its wholly owned subsidiary whose accounts are consolidated with such holding company and placed before the shareholders at the general meeting for approval. - (ii) approval of the Board of Directors and shareholders is not required in respect of related party transactions entered into by the company in its ordinary course of business and on an arm's length basis.

-Clause 3 (xiii)

-The Related Party, with reference to a company is defined in section 2(76) of the Act.
-The transactions which are covered by section 188 are:

-- (i) sale, purchase or supply of any goods or materials; - (ii) selling or otherwise disposing of, or buying, property of any kind; - (iii) leasing of property of any kind; (iv) availing or rendering of any services; - (iv) appointment of any agent for purchase or sale of goods, materials, services or property; - (v) related party's appointment to any office or place of profit in the company, its subsidiary company or associate company; and - (vi) Underwriting the subscription of any securities or derivatives thereof, of the company.
+However:- (i) approval of shareholders by way of resolution is not required for transactions entered into between a holding company and its wholly owned subsidiary whose accounts are consolidated with such holding company and placed before the shareholders at the general meeting for approval. (ii) approval of the Board of Directors and shareholders is not required in respect of related party transactions entered into by the company in its ordinary course of business and on an arm's length basis. ] Clause 3 (xiii) The Related Party, with reference to a company is defined in section 2(76) of the Act.
+The transactions which are covered by section 188 are: (i) sale, purchase or supply of any goods or materials; (ii) selling or otherwise disposing of, or buying, property of any kind; (iii) leasing of property of any kind; (iv) availing or rendering of any services; (iv) appointment of any agent for purchase or sale of goods, materials, services or property; (v) related party's appointment to any office or place of profit in the company, its subsidiary company or associate company; and (vi) Underwriting the subscription of any securities or derivatives thereof, of the company.
 Explanation (b) to Section 188(1) defines 'arm's length transaction' to mean a transaction between two related parties that is conducted as if they were unrelated, so that there is no conflict of interest.
+1

-Clause 3 (xiii) and MR
+Clause 3 (xiii) and MI